Heritage News

 Familiar Faces

 Our team has reconnected with a few people that served in the past and are now back on our worship and tech teams.
-Our birthday celebration service had a lot of moving pieces and our teams executed them well.
+Our birthday celebration service had a lot of moving pieces and our teams really brought those moments to life.

-We are also continuing to have great people come through our infuse process and join our team.
+We are also continuing to have fantastic people come through our infuse process and join our team!
 We have 3 positions filled over the summer where we normally take a break, but when God's blessing sends great people, it’s necessary to shift schedules and get them on board.

 SUNDAY SUPPORT &